97morningstar/COSC-3380-PointOfSale/README.md

 # To install

-You need to have npm, nodejs and mysql installed in your computer
+You need to have npm, nodejs, git and mysql installed in your computer